-A number of nesting birds are confirmed in the building, all utilising access features associated with the barge/fascia boards and nesting around the eaves, presumably above the wall plate as nests are not visible from the interior of the building.
+A number of nesting birds are confirmed in the building, utilising access features associated with the apex at each gable end.
+A sealed triangular void runs beneath the ridgeline and it is believed that nesting birds are accessing sites associated with this void.
 Species confirmed include house sparrow and starling.